cibr-jyu/meggie_sourceanalysis/README.md

-# Tabs and datatypes for source analysis.
+# Tabs and datatypes for source analysis (work in progress)

 ## Short-term goals:

-* Import inverses
-* Generate inverses for template head
 * Implement tab and datatype for source spectrums (including batch and group averages)

 ## Long-term goals: